Get Involved

 There are several religious education offerings for adults.

 Two or three times a year an orientation class to Unitarian Universalism and to the congregation is held in person.
 We call it Nu 2 UU.
-(See the timetable for announcements of the next session)
+(See the Newsletter in the Timetable for announcements of the next session)